Terrencezzz/Twice-Treasured/items/report.md

 ## Application Description

 **Twice Treasured** is a platform designed for buying and selling new and second-hand items.

 With Twice Treasured, users can:

 - Browse and search for products of interest, and communicate with sellers anytime, anywhere.

 - "Like" products to follow updates such as price drops or item delistings, ensuring they don't miss out on great deals.

 - Upload and sell their own items, promoting the circulation of unused goods and supporting a sustainable second-hand market.

+- Update their basic information.

   ![intropage](media/report/intropage.png)